-2. Examples of how medical secretaries can be involved in this kind of work are as follows:-

-- Patients attending the York Suite for investigations or procedures have to be dealt with by NHS secretaries.
-This involves typing and dealing with any correspondence/action generated in NHS time. - Telephone queries from private patients requesting the Consultant to ring/contact them have to be dealt with (usually in relaying a message to the Consultant), and sometimes vice versa. - Patients who were previously seen in the private sector and transferred to the NHS invariably have their private records photocopied by the NHS secretary for the NHS - records and vice versa. - Patients attending for private procedures, not necessarily on the York Suite, e.g. extracorporeal lithotripsy, have to be admitted, and their operation notes typed up and relevant investigations ordered by the NHS secretary. - Private Patients undergoing investigations in Bradford Teaching Hospitals. - Private work carried out by medical secretaries in their own time/home will on occasions overlap to NHS time, due to private patients changing to the NHS.

-3. Work that secretaries should not undertake in NHS time is as follows:-

-- Undertaking private work in NHS time e.g. typing and receiving separate remuneration for this unless the patient is a Bradford Teaching Hospitals private patient. - Telephone calls which are remunerated for should be done in the secretaries own time unless they cannot be avoided e.g. private patient wishes to contact Consultant urgently. - Typing of CVs and theses for junior doctors - Typing of Category 2 Medical Reports, an e.g. would be work for the criminal injuries compensation board, work required for life insurance purposes etc. - Other typing of a personal nature. - Undertaking private work e.g. typing/phone calls whilst on sick leave from the NHS as this may constitute fraud and may have implications for both secretary and Consultant - in relation to receipt of SSP and HMRC.
+- 2. Examples of how medical secretaries can be involved in this kind of work are as follows:- - Telephone queries from private patients requesting the Consultant to ring/contact them have to be dealt with (usually in relaying a message to the Consultant), and sometimes vice versa. - Patients who were previously seen in the private sector and transferred to the NHS invariably have their private records photocopied by the NHS secretary for the NHS - records and vice versa. - Patients attending for private procedures, e.g. extracorporeal lithotripsy, have to be admitted, and their operation notes typed up andrelevant investigations ordered by the NHS secretary. - Private Patients undergoing investigations in Bradford Teaching Hospitals. - Private work carried out by medical secretaries in their own time/home will on occasions overlap to NHS time, due to private patients changing to the NHS. - 3.
+Work that secretaries should not undertake in NHS time is as follows:- - Undertaking private work in NHS time e.g. typing and receiving separate remuneration for this unless the patient is a Bradford Teaching Hospitals private patient. - Telephone calls which are remunerated for should be done in the secretaries own time unless they cannot be avoided e.g. private patient wishes to contact Consultant urgently. - Typing of CVs and theses for junior doctors - Typing of Category 2 Medical Reports, an e.g. would be work for the criminal injuries compensation board, work required for life insurance purposes etc. - Other typing of a personal nature. - Undertaking private work e.g. typing/phone calls whilst on sick leave from the NHS as this may constitute fraud and may have implications for both secretary and Consultant - in relation to receipt of SSP and HMRC.